The uniform general signed rank test and its design sensitivity: Design sensitivity of the uniform test

-\Cref{fig:pi_plot} shows $\pi(x)$ as defined in \cref{th:unif_ds}.
+\Cref{fig:pi_plot} plots $\pi(x)$ as defined in \cref{th:unif_ds}, showing how the design sensitivity of a fixed-sample test varies with the truncation level $x$.
+Recall that $\pi(x) = \Gammatw(x) / [1 + \Gammatw(x)]$, so $\pi(x)$ indicates design sensitivity on a $[0,1]$ scale rather than a $[0,\infty)$ scale.
 Each panel includes three alternative distributions $G$: normal with unit variance, Laplace (double exponential) with unit scale, and Cauchy with unit scale.
 In the first two panels, each distribution is centered at $\tau = 1/2$.
-The bottom panel shows a ``rare effects'' model in which $G$ is a mixture of two of the given base distributions, one centered at zero receiving 90\% of the total mass, and the other centered at $\tau = 5$ receiving 10\% of the total mass.
+The bottom panel shows a rare effects model in which $G$ is a mixture of two of the given base distributions, one centered at zero receiving 90\% of the total mass, and the other centered at $\tau = 5$ receiving 10\% of the total mass.
 This simulates a situation in which 90\% of pairs have no treatment effect, while the remaining 10\% of pairs have a large constant treatment effect, so that the average treatment effect remains equal to $1/2$.

-The first two panels of \cref{fig:pi_plot} show $\pi(x)$ for the sign and WSRT score functions introduced in \cref{sec:general_sign_rank}; \cref{sec:additional_pi_plots} includes $\pi(x)$ plots for the normal scores and redescending score functions, which are qualitatively similar to $\pi(x)$ for the WSRT.
+The first two panels of \cref{fig:pi_plot} show $\pi(x)$ for the sign and Wilcoxon signed rank score functions introduced in \cref{sec:general_sign_rank}; \cref{fig:pi_plot_extra} in \cref{sec:addplots} plots $\pi(x)$ for the normal score function, which is qualitatively similar to $\pi(x)$ for the Wilcoxon signed rank score function.
 For the sign test, $\pi(x)$ is maximized at some value $x < 1$ under all distributions, although the increase is modest for the Laplace and Cauchy alternatives.
 This illustrates the benefits of truncation with the sign test.
-With the WSRT, we still see dramatic gains under a normal alternative, and indeed $\pi(x) \uparrow 1$ as $x \downarrow 0$ for all of our score functions under a normal alternative.
-This indicates we can achieve infinite design sensitivity under normal tails, a fact which we prove in \cref{th:normal_ds}.
-Under the Laplace or Cauchy alternatives, however, we do not see substantial gains in $\pi(x)$ as $x$ decreases from one for the WSRT; the same holds true for the normal scores and redescending score functions.
-Under the heavier-tailed Laplace and Cauchy alternatives, it seems, score functions which place more weight on larger outcomes do not benefit from narrowing attention to a subset of pairs with the largest absolute differences.
+With the Wilcoxon signed rank test, we still see dramatic gains under a normal alternative, and indeed $\pi(x) \uparrow 1$ as $x \downarrow 0$ for all of our score functions under a normal alternative.
+This indicates we can achieve infinite design sensitivity under normal tails, a fact that we prove in \cref{th:normal_ds}.
+Under the Laplace or Cauchy alternatives, however, we do not see substantial gains in $\pi(x)$ as $x$ decreases from one for the Wilcoxon signed rank test; the same holds true for the normal score function.
+Under the heavier-tailed Laplace and Cauchy alternatives, it seems, score functions that place more weight on larger outcomes do not benefit from narrowing attention to a subset of pairs with the largest absolute differences.
 Informally speaking, the higher likelihood of large outliers means less information is present in the tails.